fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 3 (Feb 1--5): Power
 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.
-- Joshua Sternfeld, “Archival Theory and Digital Historiography: Selection, Search, and Metadata as Archival Processes for Assessing Historical Contextualization,” 544–75.